 After two sleepless nights, the glucose metabolism and the immune system function of the human body break down.
 After three sleepless nights, hallucinations can occur.

 The most prolonged sleep deprivation within the scientific experiment lasted for 264 hours or 11 days.
 The experiment was interrupted for obvious reasons.
 But what did scientists find out?

 To their surprise, after 11 days without sleeping, the participant was absent-minded and irritated and found it difficult to perceive the world around him.
 But there were no consequences for his organism.

 In medical terms, all his organs were working properly, there was no brain damage or mental disorders.
 However, it is worth keeping in mind that the experiment was terminated.
 Therefore, there is no guarantee that subsequently, the participant’s health would not suffer irreparable harm.

-Indeed, experiments in rats have shown that after two weeks of sleep deprivation the poor animals died.
-However, the researchers are not sure that the cause of death was lack of sleep and not the constant stress from being awake.
+Indeed, experiments in rats have shown that after two weeks of sleep deprivation, the poor animals died.
+However, the researchers are not sure that the cause of death was a lack of sleep and not the constant stress from being awake.

 The worst sleep disorders and their consequences

 The study of fatal familial insomnia – a rare genetic brain disease in which a person suffers from more severe sleep disorders – may shed light on this issue.
 In fact, the patient suffers from insomnia, which leads first to hallucinations, then – to mental disorders, and then to death.

 Despite the fact that the number of cases of such kinds of insomnia is not more than a hundred people, the average lifespan after the onset of the disease is not more than 18 months.